 The National Association For Continence is an organization dedicated to improving the quality of life of people with incontinence, voiding dysfunction, and related pelvic floor disorders.
 NAFC's purpose is to be the leading source for public education and advocacy about the causes, prevention, diagnosis, treatments, and management alternatives for incontinence.
 NAFC provides an online community for those with incontinence.
 You can visit their website at www.nafc.org.

 The National Family Caregivers Association educates, supports, empowers and speaks up for the more than 50 million Americans who care for loved ones with a chronic illness or disability or the frailties of old age.
 NFCA reaches across the boundaries of diagnoses, relationships and life stages to address the common needs and concerns of all family caregivers.

 The The National Kidney and Urologic Diseases Information Clearinghouse (NKUDIC) is a service of the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).
 The NIDDK is part of the National Institutes of Health of the U.S. Department of Health and Human Services.
 Established in 1987, the Clearinghouse provides information about diseases of the kidneys and urologic system to people with kidney and urologic disorders and to their families, health care professionals, and the public.
 The NKUDIC answers inquiries, develops and distributes publications, and works closely with professional and patient organizations and Government agencies to coordinate resources about kidney and urologic diseases.
 Publications produced by the Clearinghouse are carefully reviewed by both NIDDK scientists and outside experts.
+Many are available in English and Spanish.
 Access the website at: kidney.niddk.nih.gov/

 The North American Restroom Association